 The information listed here applies to individuals under 18 years of age receiving services for mental health, substance use, or a developmental disability in Wisconsin.

-- Rights of Minors in Inpatient Community Mental Health Facilities (Multiple Languages Available)
+- Rights of Minors in Inpatient Community Mental Health Facilities (Multiple languages available)

-- Rights of Children and Adolescents in Outpatient Mental Health Treatment (Multiple Languages Available)
+- Rights of Children and Adolescents in Outpatient Mental Health Treatment (Multiple languages available)

-Mental Health Review Officer Process
+Mental Health Review Officer process

-Wisconsin juvenile courts are required to appoint a Mental Health Review Officer (MHRO) to review the outpatient mental health treatment of minors aged 14 or older.
+Wisconsin juvenile courts are required to appoint a Mental Health Review Officer (MHRO) to review the outpatient mental health treatment of minors age 14 or older.
 (Wis.
 Stat. § 51.14) Outpatient mental health treatment means treatment and social services for mental illness, except 24-hour care, treatment, and custody.

 Filing petition for review by MHRO

-A minor 14 or older (or someone on their behalf) can petition the MHRO in the county where the minor’s parent/guardian resides (directory), for a review of the refusal of the minor’s parent/guardian to provide informed consent for outpatient mental health treatment.
-For a minor whose consent for treatment was provided by parent/guardian despite the minor’s refusal, the treatment director of the outpatient clinic must file a petition for review of the informed consent by the MHRO.
+A minor 14 or older (or someone on their behalf) can petition the MHRO in the county where the minor’s parent/guardian resides for a review of the refusal of the minor’s parent/guardian to provide informed consent for outpatient mental health treatment.
+For a minor whose consent for treatment was provided by a parent/guardian despite the minor’s refusal, the treatment director of the outpatient clinic must file a petition for review of the informed consent by the MHRO.
 A petition must attach any professional evaluations and contain:

-- Facts substantiating the petitioner’s belief that the minor needs or does not need outpatient mental health treatment
+- Facts substantiating the petitioner’s belief that the minor needs or does not need outpatient mental health treatment.

-- Any available information substantiating the appropriateness of the treatment sought and that is the least restrictive treatment consistent with the minor’s needs
+- Any available information substantiating the appropriateness of the treatment sought and that is the least restrictive treatment consistent with the minor’s needs.

 The court must ensure that any “necessary assistance” is provided to the petitioner.
 The MHRO must inform the county.
 The county may make recommendations to the MHRO as to the need for, appropriateness, and availability of outpatient mental health treatment.
-If the minor requests and the MHRO determines it’s in the minor’s best interests, a petition for a court review (skipping the MHRO) can be filed.
+If the minor requests and the MHRO determines it is in the minor’s best interests, a petition for a court review (skipping the MHRO) can be filed.

 Hearing by MHRO

-Within 21 days of the filing, the MHRO must hold a hearing on the refusal or inability of the minor’s parent/guardian to provide consent, or the provision of such consent despite the minor’s refusal.
+Within 21 days of the filing, the MHRO must hold a hearing on the refusal or inability of the minor’s parent/guardian to provide consent or the provision of such consent despite the minor’s refusal.
 There must be 96 hours prior notice of the hearing.

 If, following the hearing, and taking into account any county recommendations, the MHRO finds all of the following, the MHRO can “overrule” the informed consent requirements of state law.

-- The informed consent of the parent/guardian is unreasonably withheld or the refusal of the minor to consent is unreasonable
+- The informed consent of the parent/guardian is unreasonably withheld or the refusal of the minor to consent is unreasonable.

-- The minor is in need of treatment
+- The minor is in need of treatment.

-- The treatment sought is appropriate and least restrictive
+- The treatment sought is appropriate and least restrictive.

-- The proposed treatment is in the best interests of the minor
+- The proposed treatment is in the best interests of the minor.

 The findings of the MHRO must be in writing.
 The minor and parent/guardian must be informed of the right to judicial review.
 No one who has provided treatment or services to the minor may act as the MHRO for that minor.

-If, following the hearing, and taking into account any county recommendations, the court finds all of the following, the court can “overrule” the informed consent requirements of state law
+If, following the hearing, and taking into account any county recommendations, the court finds all of the following, the court can “overrule” the informed consent requirements of state law.

-- The informed consent is unreasonably withheld
+- The informed consent is unreasonably withheld.

-- The minor is in need of treatment
+- The minor is in need of treatment.

-- The particular treatment sought is appropriate and least restrictive
+- The particular treatment sought is appropriate and least restrictive.

 - The treatment is in the best interests of the minor The finding or order made by the court is not a finding of mental illness.

-Anyone “aggrieved” and “directly affected” by the court’s determination may appeal to the Court of Appeals.
+Anyone aggrieved and directly affected by the court’s determination may appeal to the Court of Appeals.